 The CFII now presents for your inspection the March 5 edition of the approach plate for the ILS or LOC RWY 2 approach at Kalispell, Montana’s Glacier Park International Airport (to keep the icy theme going).
 There in the plate’s top left corner, along with the symbols for alternate minimums and takeoff minimums, is a third symbol that looks like a snowflake, accompanied by a chilly-looking temperature range.

 That bit of symbology identifies the airport as “temperature-restricted.”
-Procedures (including reporting requirements) for temperature-restricted airports are generalized in Section 4 of the Notices to Airmen Publication.
+Procedures (including reporting requirements) for temperature-restricted airports are generalized in Part 4 of the Notices to Airmen Publication.
 Consult the appropriate list to determine how the designation affects operations at a particular airport.
 For Glacier Park International, an altitude correction should be made on intermediate approach segments, using the ICAO Cold Temperature Error Table from AIM 7-2-3.

 With luck, you won’t have to put the concept to use in your area for several months.